floresql/floresql/README.md

 ## About Me
 I thrive on solving problems and streamlining processes.
-I have a natural drive to connect the dots, letting me see roadblocks as opportunities for experimentation.
-I’m at my best when I can dig in and find a better way to do things, especially if it involves  learning a new skill!
+My natural drive to connect the dots lets me see roadblocks as opportunities to experiment.
+And that's when I’m at my best, when I can dig in and figure things out, especially if it involves learning new skills!

 "It always seems impossible until it’s done."